EkoLabs/eko-wp-plugin/README.md

 ### Advanced usage

-To modify the way you eko-video posts are being displayd, create custom templates in your theme.
+To modify the way you eko-video posts are being displayed, create custom templates in your theme.

 **Example:** Create _single-eko-video.php_ in your theme to change the way single eko-video pages are being displayed